An integrated photonic millimeter-wave receiver with sub-ambient noise: Acknowledgments

 \section{Acknowledgments}

 We thank Wil Kao and Terence Blésin for their valuable discussions, and Xinru Ji for assistance during the fabrication process.
 The samples were fabricated in the EPFL Center of MicroNanoTechnology (CMi) and the Institute of Physics (IPHYS) cleanroom.
 The LTOI wafers were fabricated in Shanghai Novel Si Integration Technology (NSIT) and the SIMIT-CAS.
+This work has received funding from Swiss National Science Foundation grant no. 216493 (HEROIC) and by the EU Horizon Europe research and innovation programme under grant No. 101187515 (ELLIPTIC), with further support from the Swiss State Secretariat for Education, Research and Innovation (SERI).